signalfx/signalfx-python-tracing/README.md

 The SignalFx Tracing Library for Python automatically instruments your Python 2.7 or 3.4+ application to capture and report distributed traces to SignalFx with a single function.
 The library configures an OpenTracing-compatible tracer to capture and export trace spans.
-You can use the tracer to imbed custom instrumentation in the automatically generated traces.
+You can use the tracer to embed custom instrumentation in the automatically generated traces.

 The SignalFx-Tracing Library for Python works by detecting your libraries and